stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 > Numbers must be enclosed in backticks.

 It is difficult to construct queries without knowing the structure.
-To see the structure of the returned documents without running a large query, use the *--max-items* option to generate a document with a small number of items:
+To see the structure of the returned documents without running a large query, use the *max-items* option to generate a document with a small number of items:

-    aws s3api list-objects --bucket www.mysite.example --output json --query "sort_by(Contents[?contains(@.Key, 'ansible')], &Key)" --max-items 1
+    aws s3api list-objects-v2 --bucket www.mysite.example --output json --query "sort_by(Contents[?contains(@.Key, 'ansible')], &Key)" --max-items 1

 Queries can include functions, such as *sum* and *sort*.